CompTIA Security+ Exam Notes

 EAP-TLS (Extensible Authentication Protocol-Transport Layer Security)

-• Certificates required on both the server and wireless device (Supplicant)
+• Certificates are needed on both the server and wireless device (Supplicant)

 • Provides mutual authentication